Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-The author McKenna Mobley, hiking on the summit of Mount Shasta, one of the best things to do in Mount Shasta
+The author McKenna Mobley, hiking on the summit of Mount Shasta

-There are plenty of fun things to do in Mount Shasta, California.
-Despite being a small mountain town, you’ll find exhilarating mountain climbing adventures, gorgeous alpine lakes, excellent cafes & coffee shops, and so much more.
-Really, Mount Shasta packs a punch in the activities department.
+Despite being a small mountain town, Mt.
+Shasta packs a big punch.
+You’ll find exhilarating climbing adventures, gorgeous alpine lakes, excellent cafes & coffee shops, and so much more.

 As a California local and an avid mountain peak chaser, I’ve been on road trips to Mount Shasta multiple times.
-I’ve successfully summited the 14,180-foot mountain and have spent idyl days writing at Mount Shasta cafes.
+I’ve successfully summited the 14,180-foot mountain, spent idyllic days writing at cafes in town, and scouted out all the best places to stay in Mt.
+Shasta

-In this article, I’ll fill you in on some of the best things to do in this California mountain town.
+In this article, I’ll fill you in on some of the best things to do in this gorgeous town.
 Saddle up and get ready for an adventure!

 Mount Shasta